Sn1r/Mass-Assigner/README.md

 - Offers customization of various HTTP methods for both origin and target requests
 - Supports rate-limiting to manage request thresholds effectively
 - Provides the option to specify "ignored parameters" which the tool will ignore during execution
+- Improved the support in nested arrays/objects inside JSON data in responses

 ### 🔮 What's Next
 - Support additional content types, such as "application/x-www-form-urlencoded"
-- Improving the support in nested arrays/objects inside JSON data in responses

 ## Installation & Usage
 Install requirements